-Taking home the Best Buy Award, the REI Co-Op Midweight base layer is the most affordable and best-performing base layer tested.
+The Midweight base layer is a very affordable and top-performing base layer tested.
 Wear it all year while relishing in its exceptional breathability, style, and fit.

-The Midweight Base Layer wins our Best Buy award for its low price and great performance.
+The Midweight Base Layer is notable for its low price and fine performance.

 This top is a little thinner than most and as a result, it's not the warmest in this review.
 That said, it does well as a base layer in colder weather.